The dynamical degree of billiards in an algebraic curve: Secant, Reflection, and Billiards

 Let us check that $\psi$ has irreducible fibers.
 Given any $q = [Q_0 : Q_1 : Q_2] \in D$, let $\phi_q: C \to \PP^1$ be the map induced on $C$ by the projection $\PP^2 \to \PP^1$ with center $[Q_0 : Q_1 : 0]$.
 Let $U$ be the set of $q \in D$ such that $\phi_q$ is of degree $d$ and all ramification points are simple and branched over distinct points in $\PP^1$.
 Then $U$ is a Zariski open set of $D$.

 The curve $\psi^{-1}(q)$ is irreducible if and only if the monodromy of the cover $\phi_q$ is 2-transitive.
-This monodromy is the symmetric group on $d$ letters because the branching of the cover is simple and distict, so in particular, and $d > 1$, so the monodromy is 2-transitive.
+This monodromy is the symmetric group on $d$ letters because the branching of the cover is simple and distict.
+Since $d > 1$, the monodromy is 2-transitive.

 Now, observe that $\Gamma_{b_T}$ is a 2-real-dimensional subset of the irreducible variety $\Gamma_b$.
 If its Zariski closure were not all of $\Gamma_b$, then it would be contained in a complex curve $W \subset \Gamma_b$.
 Then the image of $W$ in $C \times D$ would be an algebraic curve containing $T \times S^1$.
-But the Zariski closure of $T \times S^1$ is complex 2-dimensional. \end{enumerate} \end{proof}
+But the Zariski closure of $T \times S^1$ is complex 2-dimensional. \end{proof}

+\begin{remark} The reflection map is defined with reference to the standard quadratic form $q_0^2 + q_1^2$.
+Because we are working over an algebraically closed field of characteristic not $2$, any other choice of quadratic form can be transformed to $q_0^2 + q_1^2$ by a change of variables over $k$.
+(However, such coordinate changes act simultaneously on $C$ and $D$.)
+By choosing $q_0^2 + q_1^2$, we extend the standard Euclidean billiard on the real locus, whereas other choices extend pseudo-Euclidean billiards \cite{MR2518642}. \end{remark}

 \begin{remark} The definitions of $r$ and $s$ are in fact completely symmetric.
-If we consider the standard metric on the cotangent space, and use it to define a normal, then $q = n(q)$ on $D$.
+(If we consider the standard metric on the tangent space, and use it to define a normal, then $q = n(q)$ on $D$.)
 Some of our arguments ought to have interesting generalizations to billiards-like correspondences on appropriate pairs of curves $C$ and $D$, in which case we expect there would be some similarities to Finsler billiards \cite{MR1866992}.
 Since our motivation is classical billiards, in this article we only consider the standard conic $D$. \end{remark}

-Let $\omega$ be the canonical symplectic form (i.e. everywhere-nondegenerate differential 2-form with algebraic coefficients) on the cotangent bundle $T^* \A^2$.
-In coordinates,